 - Advocacy: protects state funding for Nurse-Family Partnership® through education and advocacy

-Nurse-Family Partnership® is one of the few programs in the country with over 30 years of clinical trials.
-These trials prove that Nurse-Family Partnership produces long term changes in clients’ lives.
-In Colorado, recent cumulative data shows:
+Nurse-Family Partnership is one of the few programs in the country with over 30 years of clinical trials.
+These trials prove that the program produces long term changes in clients’ lives.

 Annual Evaluation Report